FdI96/Project-2-Enumerable-Methods/README.md

 # Getting started :

 In this project, I'm cloning methods from the Enumerable module in Ruby.
-Basically I created most of the methods that Enumerable module contain, I spend a lot time taking a look at the methods and trying to understand them, so then I went full on try to replicate them as much as I could.
-In first instance I created the "my_each" method which I used it then in the process to create other methods.
-In this project I've cut a little bit more the gap between ruby and me, creating theese methods.
-I totally took advantage from the yield statement which is the connection between a method and a piece of code (block)
+Basically I created most of the methods that Enumerable module contain.
+Methods: #my_each, #my_each_with_index, #my_select, #my_all?, #my_any?, #my_none, #my_count, #my_map, #my_inject and #multiply_els.

 # Prerequisites :

 1- A Computer.
-2- Ruby 2.7.0
+2- Ruby installed

+# Setup :

+Please install ruby, you may follow this guide from Odin Project webpage [here](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming).

+# Install :

+Clone this [repository](https://github.com/FdI96/Project-2-Enumerable-Methods/tree/Features) from GitHub.

+# Usage:

+Change the directory with "cd" command to the directory cloned in your terminal.
+Type "ruby enumerablefile.rb" (Without the quotation marks).
+Finally you may add to your library of methods and you can use it with any array.

 ## BUILT WITH